tallman5/steamroller/README.md

 # Steamroller Extruder
-This is a work in progress!
+Not ready for prime time, this is a work in progress!
 Use at own risk!
+Right now, there's an issue with the fit between the Clockwork and the hotend housing.
+Workin' it, will update here when fixed.

 ## TLDR
 The Steamroller extruder is a Voron Clockwork, modified to hold an OMG Extruder.
 In the STL folder, print only the files starting with steamroller.
 The others are of a single "block" made from the original Clockwork.
 The block became the starting point for the Steamroller.